serpent-os/onboarding/README.md

 In addition, the onboarding build scripts will attempt to tune the amount of `boulder` parallel build jobs to fit with the available memory on the system.

-### Serpent tooling build order
+### Legacy serpent DLang tooling build order

-To get started packaging with the current pre-alpha quality serpent tooling, the following binaries need to be built in the order listed below:
+To get started packaging with the legacy pre-alpha quality serpent tooling, the following binaries need to be built in the order listed below:

 - [`moss-container`](https://github.com/serpent-os/moss-container) (our lightweight container tool)
 - [`boulder`](https://github.com/serpent-os/boulder) (our system software build tool)

 The `./update.sh` script updates, builds and installs the serpent tooling to `/usr` in the order listed above.
+It also installs the new Rust-based moss binary.

 ## Short introduction to the Serpent OS packaging workflow